- Author: Eich Eyf

 Additionally, depending on the size of the project, you may have multiple people working on different aspects of the animation at the same time.

 However, this process can vary.
-Every film or animation outsourcing company follow different steps to create CGI animation but the end goal of everyone is same.
+Every film or animation outsourcing company follows different steps to create CGI animation, but the end goal of everyone is the same.

 In the future, we can expect CGI animation to continue to advance and improve, allowing for even more realistic and believable animations.
 Some of the trends and advancements in CGI animation that we may see in the future include: